hpladds/oreilly-github-demo/README.md

 This repository is © 2015 Christophe Porteneuve, provided under the [MIT license](LICENSE), and part of a video training series produced for and distributed by O’Reilly.

 This is a change.
 A change for the better.
+Is the sentense "A change for the better." a sentence?